kasparsd/limit-login-attempts/readme.txt

 * Updated Bulgarian translation, thanks to Hristo Chakarov
 * Updated Spanish translation, thanks to Marcelo Pedra
 * Added Brazilian Portugese translation, thanks to Gervásio
-* Plugin localization strings changed again unfortunately.
+* Plugin localization strings changed again unfortunately...
+* Removed user nicename editor for now.
+It is a lot of work to get working safely for everyone, and I need to wrap up release for version 2.
+Hopefully it'll be back later.

 = Version 2.0beta3 =
 * Checkpoint release for translations